The first post in my blog is about THE personal finance book that I would recommend to everyone. The basic lesson of that book is:

 — Warren Buffet.

-Don’t think of this as depriving yourself of anything.
-Don’t think of that money you used to pay yourself as something you no longer have.
+Don’t think that by paying yourself first you are depriving yourself of anything.
+Don’t think of the money you have saved and invested as something you no longer have.
 Rather, think of it as a payment, or better yet, a “gift” — a gift that you’re giving to yourself.

 Remember the other part of the lesson: a part of all you earn is yours to keep.
 If you don’t set aside part of your earnings, if you just spend, spend and spend until it’s all gone, then you’re not keeping any of what you’ve earned.
 It’s all going to the landlord, the banker, the grocer, the butcher, the baker, … maybe even the candlestick maker.
 Should everyone else have a claim to your earnings while you have no claim to even some part of it?
 Keep some percentage of your earnings for yourself.
 For your future self.
 A part of all you earn is yours to keep, so Pay Yourself First.